lati111/laravel_datatables/readme.md

 - `data-default-label`: The default string to display when no item is selected.
 Normally `...`.
 - `data-option-cls`: The cls given to any option created by the `generateItem()` method.
 - `data-option-content-cls`: The cls given to any option's content field created by the `generateItem()` method.
+- `data-dynamic-loading`: Whether to dynamically load the select in chunks.
+Set to false if dataprovider doesn't use paginatable.
+True by default.

 ```html
 <div>